-Albany Children’s Trust was established in 2012 by Keith Courtney, Lynn O’Reilly and Elaine Bain.
+The Elaine Bain Family Trust was established as the Albany Children’s Trust in 2012 by Keith Courtney, Lynn O’Reilly and Elaine Bain.
 The Trust was created with the intention of working with local high schools to enhance the education and life prospects of disengaged learners from all backgrounds.

 We are currently in partnership with Kingsway Park High School and Cardinal Langley Roman Catholic High School where we engage with three Key Stage 3 groups.
 The focus of these groups has been personal development through planned excursions which include both educational and recreational outings.